 It's not unusual for Forbes polls to name the Rancho Santa Fe real estate market as one of the most expensive zip codes in the US, and a drive through the area will readily show you why this is so.

 Rancho Santa Fe homes, on average, are large (many are more than 5,000 SF and even exceed 10,000 SF), lots are often measured in acres, and the privacy (which is highly coveted here) and exclusivity due to the many gated communities and properties contribute to the desirability and priciness of this Southern California gem.

 Many residents live here less than full-time, having one or more homes elsewhere in the country or the world; it is estimated that 30 - 40% of the homeowners only live here on a part-time basis.

 Rancho Santa Fe homes are among the most expensive in Southern California.

 Housing styles tend to be Tuscan, Spanish or Mediterranean, but you will find a host of contemporary and traditional properties as well as some architectural styles that are difficult to classify.

-There is new construction, all of it custom or semi-custom, as well as more established properties.
+There is some new construction, all of it custom or semi-custom, as well as more established properties.
 The town has strict guidelines regarding building, landscaping and exterior alterations which helps preserve the look and feel of this affluent community.

 Many private homes are gated, and gated communities (many with guards) are common - Del Rayo Estates, Fairbanks Ranch, The Bridges, The Rivers Estates, Del Mar Country Club, Cielo, The Farms, and The Crosby Estates are among these exclusive neighborhoods. (photo above is of the popular Rancho Santa Fe Inn)